isc-projects/bind9/doc/arm/reference.rst

 Built-in Empty Zones
 ^^^^^^^^^^^^^^^^^^^^

-The ``named`` server has some built-in empty zones (SOA and NS records only).
-These are for zones that should normally be answered locally and which queries should not be sent to the Internet's root servers.
-The official servers which cover these namespaces return NXDOMAIN responses to these queries.
-In particular, these cover the reverse namespaces for addresses from :rfc:`1918`, :rfc:`4193`, :rfc:`5737` and :rfc:`6598`.
-They also include the reverse namespace for IPv6 local address (locally assigned), IPv6 link local addresses, the IPv6 loopback address and the IPv6 unknown address.
+The ``named`` server has some built-in empty zones, for SOA and NS records only.
+These are for zones that should normally be answered locally and for which queries should not be sent to the Internet's root servers.
+The official servers that cover these namespaces return NXDOMAIN responses to these queries.
+In particular, these cover the reverse namespaces for addresses from :rfc:`1918`, :rfc:`4193`, :rfc:`5737`, and :rfc:`6598`.
+They also include the reverse namespace for the IPv6 local address (locally assigned), IPv6 link local addresses, the IPv6 loopback address, and the IPv6 unknown address.

-The server will attempt to determine if a built-in zone already exists or is active (covered by a forward-only forwarding declaration) and will not create an empty zone in that case.
+The server attempts to determine if a built-in zone already exists or is active (covered by a forward-only forwarding declaration) and does not create an empty zone in that case.

 The current list of empty zones is: